J-Afzal/Terminal-Games/README.md

 ```

 > [!WARNING]
+> If on Windows make sure to run the above within a Visual Studio Developer Command Prompt otherwise you may see errors around
-> If on Windows make sure to add -G "NMake Makefiles" otherwise the executable may not be in the expected location.
+> `cl.exe` not being found.
+Also, if on Windows make sure to add -G "NMake Makefiles" otherwise the required dlls may not be in
+> the expected locations for the above instructions.

 Here are the full list of options for Terminal Games: